biojava/biojava.github.io/wiki/BioJava:Download_3.0.7.md

 ### New Features

-- added a basic genbank parser - fixed a problem with translating codons with N - now can infer bonds in protein structures - added support to parse mmcif records for organism and expression system - many small bug fixes and improvements
+`- added a basic genbank parser`
+`- fixed a problem with translating codons with N`
+`- now can infer bonds in protein structures`
+`- added support to parse mmcif records for organism and expression system`
+`- many small bug fixes and improvements`

 View the <BioJava:Modules> page for a list of current modules.